How Animals Survive Extreme Heat and Cold Weather Conditions in the Wild

 Huddling close together allows animals to feel and absorb each other’s warmth.
 It also cuts down, and to a large extent, eliminates the movement of cold air around the body, helping animals to stay warmer as a group.

-Animals that display this behavior include musk oxen, reindeer, and arctic hares.
+Animals that display this behavior include musk oxen, reindeer, and Arctic hares.

 4) Color Camouflage